Driving a Purchase / Sales Flow¶

 Paying the Supplier¶

-Select the menu Accounting ‣ Suppliers ‣ Supplier Invoices and click on the Unpaid button for a list of supplier invoices that have not yet been paid.
-Write the PO00001 in Source Document text itself to find the invoice.
+Select the menu Accounting ‣ Suppliers ‣ Supplier Invoices and click on the Unpaid Filter from Search for a list of supplier invoices that have not yet been paid.
+Write the PO00001 in search text box, itself to find the invoice.
 In practice, you would search for the invoice by order number or, more generally, for invoices nearing their payment date.

-Click on Pay Invoice button in the supplier invoice form.
-It opens the Pay Invoice window in new tab with a description of the payment.
+Click on Pay button in the supplier invoice form.
+It opens the Pay Invoice window with a description of the payment.

 Supplier and Date comes automatically from invoice.
 You need to just enter the Payment Method.
-After that, click on Validate button to post this entry.
+After that, click on Pay button to post this entry.

 Payment of an Invoice